goranschwarz/DbxTune/README_dbxcentral_2_add_sql-server.md

 -- Or if you are using a AD Account for this (this if you want to use integrated security for the 'dbxtune' user) --CREATE LOGIN [DOMAIN\dbxtune] FROM WINDOWS
+-- NOTE: if you are using an AD Account, replace all below [dbxtune] with [DOMAIN\dbxtune]

 -- Then grant authorization